 The wooden sliders that let air into the pipes have warped, probably not helped by the low humidity levels in the building.
 The bellows are leaking in places and there has been some water damage prior to the re-roofing of the Church.
 It's estimated that it could cost in excess of £30,000 to put everything right and to make a few more additions to what is often regarded as one of the finest organs in Wales.

 That's the bad news!
-The good news is that we have already got F-21,624 pledged for the work, thanks to a legacy of £10,000 from the late Dr Marjorie James and a gift of £9,224 from the Mumbles Old age Welfare Association from Mrs Miri Clement.
-We also have a further £2,400 from the recent sponsored Hymnathon and we hope that this year's Mumbles Music Festival will raise money for the appeal as well.
+The good news is that we have already got £21,624 pledged for the work, thanks to a legacy of £10,000 from the late Dr Marjorie James and a gift of £9,224 from the Mumbles Old age Welfare Association from Mrs Miri Clement.
+We also have a further £2,400 from last year's sponsored Hymnathon and a donation of £4,000 from the 2019 Mumbles Music Festival.

 Parts of the organ are 146 years old.
 It was first installed into a purpose built chamber in 1873 as a gift of the Crawshay family, who were wealthy industrialists in Merthyr Tydfil and had a summer residence in Langland.
 The organ was built by Robert Posthill of York and some of his Victorian pipework is still in use today.